How much Superannuation should I have?

 How much do you charge for a Tax Return?

-Remember the fee can be salary sacrificed; paid using perks points, direct debit or credit card.
+Remember the fee can be salary sacrificed; rewards, direct debit or credit card.

 Do you have flexible hours for appointments?